Smithville, Georgia

 Smithville is a city in Lee County, Georgia, United States.
-The population was 575 at the 2010 census, down from 774 at the 2000 census.
-It is part of the Albany, Georgia Metropolitan Statistical Area.
+The population was 593 in 2020.
+It is part of the Albany, Georgia metropolitan statistical area.

 History

 A post office was established at Smithville in 1871.
 The community was named after the local Smith family.
 The Georgia General Assembly incorporated Smithville as a town in 1863.

+The Morgan Farm is located near Smithville, and is a late-19th century historic, rural African American farmstead recognized as a Centennial Farm (1995) by the state of Georgia, and listed as on the National Register of Historic Places (1998).

 Geography

 Smithville is located in northwestern Lee County at 31°54′7″N 84°15′19″W (31.902073, -84.255336).
 It is bordered to the north by the Sumter County line.

 U.S. Route 19 runs through the west side of the city, leading south 12 mi to Leesburg, the Lee county seat, and north 13 mi to Americus.
 Georgia State Route 118 passes through the center of Smithville, leading east 12 mi to Leslie and southwest 14 mi to Dawson.

 According to the United States Census Bureau, the city has a total area of 6.5 km2, all of it recorded as land.
 Muckaloochee Creek forms the northeast border of the city.
 The creek is a south-flowing tributary of Muckalee Creek and part of the Flint River watershed.